pdpipe/pdpipe/README.rst

   res_df = pipeline(df)

-Assigning the ``exraise`` paramter to a pipeline apply call with a bool sets or unsets exception raising on failed preconditions for all contained stages:
+Assigning the ``exraise`` parameter to a pipeline apply call with a bool sets or unsets exception raising on failed preconditions for all contained stages:

 .. code-block:: python